Henry Ford Study

 The suppressed results of the "largest vaccinated vs. unvaccinated birth cohort study1 ever conducted in the United States" were shared in a Senate Hearing on September 9, 2025.
 The study, conducted by the Henry Ford Health System in Detroit, MI., was commissioned in order to prove to the public how effective childhood vaccines were, and thus to stem the tide of increasing vaccine hesitancy being observed among parents.
 It spanned a period of 10 years, looking at medical records of children.

-Unfortunately, the results of this research were in direct opposition to the stated goals, and was never published.
+Unfortunately, the results of this research were in direct opposition to the stated goals, and were never published.
 The reasons for burying the findings included fear of reprisals from the medical community.

 See also: Siri Testimony for a more detailed textual explanation.